Add an OLED display to Raspberry PI Pico with MicroPython

 By the time, I need to update some posts that become not working because of software updates (quite all the time on Raspberry PI computer boards) or because I add some content for whatever reason. in these cases, WordPress (the CMS I use) sorts automatically the posts based on last update date.

-If you want to look only at Raspberry PI Pico tutorials, you can anyway check on the Pico category from peppe8o.com menu (that means the following link -> //peppe8o.com/category/raspberrypi/pico/).
+If you want to look only at Raspberry PI Pico tutorials, you can anyway check on the Pico category from peppe8o.com menu (that means the following link -> https://peppe8o.com/category/raspberrypi/pico/).
 Or you can both subscribe my newsletter (where I notify only the last posts).

 In the meanwhile, I’ll look for a plugin or something similar to highlight new posts in order to get them more visible.